Admissions News and Announcements

 Below are some of the awards and programs available to support students interested in applying to the College of Medicine at the University of Saskatchewan.

-The application portal is now available for the upcoming 2023/2024 application cycle.
+The application portal is now closed.
+Please watch for communications regarding the portal's opening for the 2025/2026 application cycle.

 FAQs